Can you explain Transylvania’s academic calendar?

 How do students receive their grade reports after each term?

-Grade reports are provided to students at the end of each term via TNet, the online information portal.
+Grade reports are provided to students at the end of each term via TNet/Self-Service, the online information portal.
 The university encourages students to share their academic records with their parents.
 Grades are not automatically sent to parents, even with the signed Information Release Form, which allows Transylvania to provide you only with limited, general information about your student’s academic progress.
-Contact the registrar’s office at email@example.com or 859-233-8116 for more information about this policy or read about the 1974 Family Educational Rights and Privacy Act (FERPA).
+Contact the registrar’s office at firstname.lastname@example.org or 859-233-8116 for more information about this policy or read about the 1974 Family Educational Rights and Privacy Act (FERPA).

-How are academic advisors assigned to students?
+How are academic advisers assigned to students?

 Does Transylvania have a center that can help students prepare for their career after college?